open-AIMS/ereefs-documentation/README.md

 They can be reclaimed by AWS with only 2 minutes notice should a customer wish to use the server.
 To use these servers, the computing architecture needs to be robust against these outages.
 In the AIMS eReefs Platform, all servers are hosted on AWS spot instances.
 If any of the active servers are recalled by AWS then a new spot instance is spawned to take over the lost server.
-This happens for the database and prometheus servers, resulting in small outages (typically 5 min).
+This happens for the database and Prometheus servers, resulting in small outages (typically 5 min).
 For processing jobs when the server is recalled the uncompleted jobs are re-issued the next time the
 [JobPlanner](https://github.com/aims-ks/ereefs-job-planner) is triggered.